 The Gavazi FFG captured a lot of attention from other schools in the region and beyond and in 2006, the U.S. Department of Agriculture requested that World Link and the FFG Program join a Caucuses Agricultural Development Initiative (CADI) that was to focus for five years on reforming agriculture education in Georgia.
 World Link, in cooperation with the USDA and the Georgian Rural Development Program (GRDP) located at the Georgian Institute of Public Affairs (GIPA) expanded the FFG to include eight pilot sites in different regions of the country.
 Two years of leadership camps, national competitions, curriculum development, and other activities ensued until the Ossetia conflict in 2008.
 The support for the FFG at this point was cancelled and the project, still in its infancy, became stagnant.

 World Link is continuing the project and has a FFG Foundation in Georgia under development and will be seeking support to regenerate the project through public and private funding.
 World Link is implementing a plan to develop an exploratory agriculture education curriculum in rural Georgian high schools that will seek to use agriculture education as a STEM model for rural areas that will encourage youth to consider further agriculture education and careers.
-World Link’s program will support a new vocational initiative in the county to train farm operators in community colleges and become a model for rural development and to aid Georgia in moving beyond subsistence agriculture to professional agriculture farm managers.
+World Link’s program will support a new vocational initiative in the country to train farm operators in community colleges and become a model for rural development and to aid Georgia in moving beyond subsistence agriculture to professional agriculture farm managers.